rust-lang/book/nostarch/appendix_c.md

 it can’t provide appropriate default behavior for you.

-The list of derivable traits provided in this appendix is not comprehensive: libraries can implement `derive` for their own traits, making the list of traits you can use `derive` with truly open ended.
-Implementing `derive` involves using a procedural macro, which is covered in “Macros” on page XX.
+The list of derivable traits provided in this appendix is not comprehensive:
+Libraries can implement `derive` for their own traits, making the list of traits you can use `derive` with truly open ended.
+Implementing `derive` involves using a procedural macro, which is covered in the “Custom `derive` Macros” section in Chapter 20.

 ## Debug for Programmer Output